 - 1 cup canned black beans drained

-- 2 tsp unsweetened cacao or cocoa powder
+- 2 teaspoon unsweetened cacao or cocoa powder

 - 1 handful gluten-free dark chocolate chips